Doping in baseball: The "Steroid Era"

 The period of time, usually placed sometime between the late 1980s and late 2000s has been dubbed the "Steroid Era" by some authors, due to allegations of increased steroid use among MLB players at this time.
 In Steroids and Major League Baseball, the "Pre Steroids Era" is defined as running from 1985 to 1993, while the "Steroids Era" runs from 1994 to 2004.

 Third baseman Mike Schmidt, an active player from 1972–1989, admitted to Murray Chass in 2006 that he had used amphetamines "a couple [of] times".
 In his book Clearing the Bases, he said that amphetamines "were widely available in major-league clubhouses" during his playing career, and that "amphetamine use in baseball is both far more common and has been going on a lot longer than steroid abuse".

 Relief pitcher Goose Gossage, active from 1972–1994, also admitted to using amphetamines during his playing career, in a 2013 interview with Ken Davidoff.
 In the same interview, Gossage voiced the opinion that amphetamines are not "a performance-enhancing drug", though he admitted that using them was illegal at the time.

 During the Pittsburgh drug trials in 1985, several players testified about the use of amphetamines in baseball.
 Shortstop Dale Berra admitted that he had used "greenies" while playing for both the Pittsburgh Pirates and the AAA Portland Beavers, and stated that while in Pittsburgh between 1979 and 1984 he had been supplied with the drugs by teammates Bill Madlock and Willie Stargell.
 Outfielder John Milner testified that while he was playing for the New York Mets, he had seen in the locker of teammate Willie Mays a powerful liquid amphetamine he called the "red juice".

-In 1998, sportswriter Thomas Boswell claimed that Jose Canseco was the most conspicuous user of steroids in the MLB.
+In 1988, sportswriter Thomas Boswell claimed that Jose Canseco was the most conspicuous user of steroids in MLB.
 Later that year, the Anti-Drug Abuse Act of 1988 criminalized the use and distribution of anabolic steroids.

-Steroids finally made it to baseball's banned substance list in 1991, however testing for major league players did not begin until the 2003 season.
+Steroids finally made it to baseball's banned substance list in 1991; however, testing for major league players did not begin until the 2003 season.
 While testing for steroids began, the usage did not stop.